-Section 1.
+7 8 Section 2.
 Title, eligibility, and appointment process.
 Excellent teaching is fundamental to the mission of the university.
-In support of that mission, the university will create a Teaching Professor title to be conferred upon a select number of highly qualified teachers chosen through a process of nomination and self-nomination.
-Qualified faculty are Career faculty at the rank of Senior Instructor II or Senior Lecturer II who can demonstrate excellence in teaching through their previous evaluations, relevant awards and accomplishments, and application materials.
-The number of appointments provided each year will be determined by the Office of the Provost based on the institution's financial capacity and operational needs.
+In support of that mission, the university will create a Teaching 9 Professor title to be conferred upon a select number of highly qualified teachers chosen through a 10 process of nomination and self-nomination.
+Qualified faculty are Career faculty at the rank of 11 Senior Instructor II or Senior Lecturer II who can demonstrate excellence in teaching through 12 their previous evaluations, relevant awards and accomplishments, and application materials.
+The 13 number of appointments provided each year will be determined by the Office of the Provost 14 based on the institution's financial capacity and operational needs.
+15

-Section 2.
+17 Section 3.
 Selection.
-The Office of the Provost will convene a Teaching Professor Selection Committee consisting of five members chosen by the Office of the Provost from the Provost's Teaching Academy and/or Teaching Professors, and ex officio members from the Office of the Provost (e.g., Teaching Engagement Program and/or Academic Affairs).
-The committee will include at least three faculty members with current teaching responsibilities.
-The purpose of the selection process is to ensure that candidates have achieved and can be expected to maintain an exceptional record of teaching and contributions to the university's instructional mission.
+The Office of the Provost will convene a Teaching Professor Selection

+18 Committee consisting of five members chosen by the Office of the Provost from the Provost's

+19 Teaching Academy and/or Teaching Professors, and ex officio members from the Office of the selection process is to ensure that candidates have achieved and can be expected to maintain an exceptional record of teaching and contributions to the university's instructional mission.
+At the exceptional record of teaching and contributions to the university's instructional mission.
 At the conclusion of their work the Teaching Professor Review Committee will rank and make a written recommendation to the Provost for each of the individual candidates.
-The Provost will decide the selection from among the candidates for the program and grant those selected the category and rank of Teaching Professor.
-Candidates not selected by the Provost may nominate or self-nominate in future years.
+The Provost will decide the selection from among the candidates for the program and grant those selected the category and